 Use an ice pack

-Got an ice pack in the freezer?
-Take it with you to bed!
+Lastly, if you have an ice pack, you can take it to bed with you.
 Place it on your head, neck, armpits or back to help cool down the entire body.